pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_access-manager.md

-# Access Manager v3 – Objective-C SDK
+# Access Manager v3 – Objective-C SDK (Client-side)

-Objective-C SDK supports only **client-side** Access Manager features:
-• Parse tokens for inspection/debugging.
+• Objective-C SDK is *client-device only*:
+  – Cannot issue grants.
-• Set (apply) tokens received from your server.
+  – Can **parse** tokens received from your server and **set** them for subsequent PubNub requests.

-Grant operations must be performed server-side.
+Refer to “Manage Permissions with Access Manager v3” for server-side grant details.

 ---

-## Parse Token
+## Parse token

+Decode a token to inspect its embedded permissions (useful for debugging or displaying TTL, UUID, etc.).

 ### Method